mad-ent-java-s22/indie-project/ProjectPlan.md

 ### Week 11
 - [x] fix bug where post tags aren't saved when post is updated
 - [x] display the selected tags when updating a post (iss009)
+- [x] fix date formatting on all_posts.jsp where time always set to 12:00 am
 - [ ] continue adding a refining custom error pages

 ### Week 12